Days Since October 1 2016

 Q: Can I use a simple calculator to calculate the days?

 A: Not directly.
-You'd need to know the number of days in each month between the two dates and manually add them up.
+Think about it: you'd need to know the number of days in each month between the two dates and manually add them up.
 This is prone to error.

 Q: What if I need to calculate days excluding weekends?